 Principal's Welcome

-Goals for 2017-18 000000000000000000000000000000000000
+Meek Students Belong

 Staff List 000000000000000000000000000000000000

 General Information

-Vocational Majors/Career-related Learning 00000000000000000000000000000000000
+Vocational Majors/Career-related Learning

 Graduation Requirements

-Academic Classes
+Academic Classes occocococococococococococococococococo

-Meek ProTech Expectations and Standards
+Meek ProTech Expectations and Standards 000000000000000000000000000000000000

 Illegal/Prohibited Activity

-Interventions and Consequences 000000000000000000000000000000000000
+Interventions and Consequences

 Mastering the 7 Ps 0000000000000000000000000000000000

 Portland Public Schools recognizes the diversity and worth of all individuals and groups and their roles in society.
 No discrimination or harassment of individuals or groups on the grounds of age, color, creed, disability, marital status, national origin, race, religion, sex, or sexual orientation will occur in any educational program, activity, or employment.